-Hello there!
-We have collected some of our favourite scientific resources here to share with you:
+We have collected some relevant scientific resources here to share with you, covering:

 This is list is growing, and we welcome contributions from the community.
 Please let us know if we should add anything using the form at the bottom of this page.